Simplero/Simplero-API/README.md

 * `POST /lists/1/unsubscribe.json` will unsubscribe a customer from the list

-Replace `1` with the id of the list to subscribe to.
+Replace `1` with the id of the list to unsubscribe from.

 ##### POST request body: